gorhill/publicsuffixlist.js/README.md

-# A javascript utility to make use of the Public Suffix List
+# publicsuffixlist.js

-Ok, no wall of text.
+A javascript utility to make use of the Public Suffix List

 This is just an implementation to deal with domain while taking into account [Mozilla Foundation's Public Suffix List](http://publicsuffix.org).
 Follow